Login Directly Into Windows Without Entering a Username or Password

 Now uncheck Users must enter a username and password to use this computer option and press OK.
 You will have to enter your password on the screen there, but after pressing OK, that’s all you need to do, now you will never see the login window again when you are booting up the computer.

 Unfortunately this doesn’t work for when the computer wakes up after sleep.
-That is a completely different setting to allow you to continue to work without putting in the password on W7, W8, W8.1 or W10.
+That is a completely different setting to allow you to continue to work without putting in the password on W7, W8, W8.1. ( for Windows 10 see below because that has been changed)

 To bypass the password on wake up ( after sleep or hibernation ) you need to go to control panel/power options.